Brown dress shoes in quality leather are a versatile and stylish essential in any man’s wardrobe.

 Time for some real talk.

 If you want long-lasting, quality dress shoes from a reputable brand, expect to spend at least $300 (full price retail).
-There’s a reason a good shoe costs this much: the quality of the material and the quality of the construction.
+There’s a reason a good shoe costs this much: the quality of the material and the quality of the construction (and to some extent, the brand cache).

 Frugal gents, I know this can be hard.
 But saving a few dollars isn’t worth walking around in a subpar shoe.
 You won’t be as satisfied with your purchase because: